 The food industry is somewhat different than other industries with large inventories.
 The inventory stock in the food industry is often perishable, which changes the way food companies manage inventory.
-To operate a successful food company, you need the right inventory management tools in place to manage the supply chain, delivery of the product, and the safety of the goods for consumers.
+To operate a successful food company, you need the right food inventory software in place to manage the supply chain, delivery of the product, and the safety of the goods for consumers.

 Safety standards in the food industry

 The food industry is a very regulated industry.
 These regulations keep us safe and ensure that we are consuming food that adheres and complies with health standards.
 There are many complex processes in place to keep the food industry accountable for their inventory stock.

 Food safety plays a growing concern in this industry.
 For example, food poisoning impacts millions of people every year.
 This can be a result of rotten inventory stock, hygiene issues with food preparers and in the preparation facility.
 There can be problems with rodents or outbreaks of foodborne diseases such as listeria.